davidmarshall196/premier-league-app/README.md

 # Premier League Predictions App

+**Dashboard is Currently Down due to there being no Premier League Fixtures yet!**

 ## Description
 This app provides predictive analysis of upcoming Premier League football matches based on historical data and statistical modeling.